pxc/gitbook/text/06a_Getting_A_Repo/1_Getting_a_Git_Repo.markdown

 ### Initializing a New Repository ###

 Assume you have a tarball named project.tar.gz with your initial work.
-You can place it under git revision control as follows:
+You can place it under Git revision control as follows:

     $ tar xzf project.tar.gz
     $ cd project